 We use, store and generate volatile and otherwise dangerous chemicals and wastes during our manufacturing processes, and are subject to a variety of government regulations related to the use, storage and disposal of such hazardous chemicals and waste.
 We are required to comply with all PRC national and local environmental protection regulations.
 Under such regulations, we are prohibited from commencing commercial operations of our manufacturing facilities until we have obtained the relevant approvals from PRC environmental protection authorities.
 In addition, we are required to conduct a safety evaluation on our manufacturing and storage instruments every two years and to file the results of the evaluation with the dangerous chemicals safety supervision and administration authorities.
 Moreover, we are required to obtain construction permits before commencement of building production facilities.
 We commenced construction of a portion of our solar cell and module production facilities prior to obtaining the environmental approvals for commencing commercial operation and completing the required safety evaluation procedure.
-Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and module production and construction regulations.
-We are still in the process of obtaining the requisite environmental protection, safe production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and m timely manner or at all.
+Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and module production capacity, we cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental protection, safe production and construction regulations.
+We are still in the process of obtaining the requisite environmental approval for the portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production facilities, but we cannot assure you that we will be able to obtain such approval in a timely manner or at all.
 Failure to obtain such approval and permits may subject us to fines or disrupt our operations and construction, which may materially and adversely affect our business, results of operations and financial condition.